gatsbyjs/gatsby/docs/docs/graphql-reference.md

 You'll be using GraphiQL, an interactive editor you can also use [while building your Gatsby site](/tutorial/part-five/#introducing-graphiql).

+For more information, read about [why Gatsby uses GraphQL](/docs/why-gatsby-uses-graphql/).

 ## Basic query

 Let's start with the basics, pulling up the site `title` from your `gatsby-config.js`'s `siteMetaData`.
 Here the query is on the left and the results are on the right.